YuriBispo/parking-lot-management/README.md

 dotnet run
 ```

-If you are Visual Studio Community instead of VSCode, all you need to do is hit F5.
+If you are using Visual Studio Community instead of VSCode, it might be necessary fix a few project reference issues.
+I preloaded a .sln file to make it feel less painful :].

+I worked on this in my linux machine, to be clear.

 ### Main technologies and concepts used